sarah17moore/UFOs/README.md

 # UFOs
-A classwork example in which I use JavaScript to make a dynamic table
+A classwork example in which I use JavaScript to make a dynamic table on an HTML webpage

 ---